AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 #### Available certificates {#available-certificates}

 These certificates serve as Private/Public Keys and are used for validation purposes.
-You can make the following changes to available certificates:
+You can make the following changes under available certificates section:

 * [Add new certificate](#add-new-certificate)
 * [Delete certificate](#delete-certificate)